chucko58/packer-build/README.rst

 Template Processing
 -------------------

+Templates are processed by the Python script ``generate_template.py`` in this directory.

 The YAML template file is read in first.
 Its ``variables`` section is used to generate a dictionary.

-If an override dictionary (JSON) file is provided to packer-build, its settings are used to update and/or extend the variables dictionary, and will override those in the YAML file.
+If a variable override file (JSON) is provided to packer-build at template generation time, by specifying ``VAR_FILE=filename`` on the ``make`` command line, its settings are used to update and/or extend the variables dictionary, and will override those in the YAML file.

+(Note that a variable override file can also be given to Packer at image build time, by specifying ``BUILD_OPTS='--var_file=filename'`` on the ``make`` command line.)

-All templates other than the YAML file are then processed by Jinja2, using the bindings in the variables dictionary.
+All template files other than the YAML file are then processed by Jinja2, using the bindings in the variables dictionary.
 See Jinja2_Template_Designer_Documentation_ for the substitution syntax.

 Finally, the Packer template is generated from the data in the YAML